Cannabis, Marijuana, anxiety and panic attacks

 The chemicals in the hemp plant are powerful, mind altering substances and as drug dealers fight a battle to provide increasingly stronger substances to their customers, genetically modified plants produce natural poisons that are 100 times more powerful than the natural plants.

-DP and DR are mind states that developed in humans to assist during flight or fight but many cannabis smokers can develop them both very quickly after smoking.
+Depersonalization and Derealization are mind states that developed in humans to assist during flight or fight but many cannabis smokers can develop them both very quickly after starting to smoke.

-Derealization, depersonalization, OCD, panic disorder, Pure O, agoraphobia... all of these high anxiety conditions can develop quickly when the anxiety response is activated.
+Derealization, depersonalization, OCD, panic disorder, Pure O, agoraphobia, health anxiety, fear of dying and paranoia... all of these high anxiety symptoms and conditions can develop quickly when the anxiety response is activated.

-However, the chemical changes in the brain that were caused by the cannabis are not permanent and the anxiety disorder is curable.
+However, the chemical changes in the brain that were caused by the cannabis are not permanent and the anxiety disorder is curable using a sensible and structured recovery therapy.